DanazSdiq/next-opportunity-migrations/README.md

 # Next Opportunity Migrations

-This repository is the migration repository.
-Basically contains all the necessary DB migrations to create the necessary tables and put them all together.
+This is the migration repository of the next opportunities.
+The repo has all the DB migrations necessary to create the tables.
 This is built using TypeScript and Knex as a query builder.

 ## Run Functioning Instance Locally
 Head over to [this repository](https://github.com/DanazSdiq/next-opportunity-docker) and follow the instructions on README page